Nils Middelboe

 Nils Middelboe (5 October 1887 – 21 September 1976) was a Danish amateur track and field athlete and football player as well as a football referee and leader.
 He represented the Denmark national football team at the 1908, 1912 and 1920 Summer Olympics, winning silver medals in 1908 and 1912.
-He was the first ever goalscorer for the Danish national football team, when he scored in Denmark's debut game at the 1908 Summer Olympics.
+He was the first ever goalscorer for the Denmark national football team, when he scored in Denmark's debut game at the 1908 Summer Olympics.
 In 1913, he moved abroad to play for English club Chelsea, and became the first foreign player to ever represent the club.

 Personal life

 Middelboe was an amateur footballer throughout his career.
 He was a qualified lawyer and during his time at Chelsea he was employed at a bank in London.
 He would have gained thrice the salary as solely a professional footballer than he did as a banker-cum-amateur footballer, but he was (in his own words) "by no means mad about football".
 So as not to interfere with his career, Middelboe played in all home games, but was not required to travel to away games while at Chelsea.
 Middelboe was a man of great height for his time (standing at 6 foot 2 inches), which led to the media naming him "The Great Dane".
 He was also well respected as a gentleman of the game.
 He is buried in the Cemetery of Holmen in Copenhagen.